pachterlab/LP_2021/05-current-techs.md

 ## Single molecular FISH {#smfish}

 One quantitative approach to transcripts abundance estimation is to display individual transcripts as distinct puncta with FISH and count them.
+Prior to smFISH, transmission electron microscopy was used to visualize individual mRNA molecules in fibroblasts by labeling the poly-A tail with a single large colloidal gold particle and the _in situ_ reverse transcribed cDNA with small gold particles [@Bassell1994].
 That FISH can be used to visualize single mRNA molecules was first demonstrated in 1998 [@Femino1998].
 Five or more probes targeting adjacent parts of the transcript, each about 50 nt long and labeled with 5 fluorophores were hybridized to the transcripts.
 The puncta seen were shown to be likely individual mRNA molecules, as the fluorescence intensity of each punctum was consistent with the number of fluorophores, and the number of puncta for $\beta$-actin was consistent with the number of $\beta$-actin transcripts measured by other means, and the colors of puncta seen from probes with different colored fluorophores targeting different parts of the transcript were consistent with organization of the fluorophores on the transcript (Figure \@ref(fig:smfish)).

 (ref:smfish-cap) A) Schematic of smFISH from [@Femino1998].
 The long thick line stands for the mRNA, and short think line stands for DNA oligo probe.
 B) smFISH with singly labeled probes from [@Raj2008].